Skip to main content

 Joseph Hwang

-* The statistics cited in this article are from the "2023 Music Industry White Paper" published by the Korea Creative Content Agency, part of the Ministry of Culture, Sports and Tourism of the Republic of Korea.
+* The data referenced in this article comes from the “2023 Music Industry White Paper,” issued by the Korea Creative Content Agency, which operates under the Ministry of Culture, Sports, and Tourism of the Republic of Korea.

 1. Personalization

 The introduction of the Sony Walkman (TPS-L2) in Japan in 1979 was a revolution that changed how music was consumed.
 The portable record player made it possible to listen to music on the go.
-The introduction of earphones, headphones, and cassette (and later CD) players changed the unit of music listening from the family to the individual, and the tools for playing music from furniture to portable devices.
+The introduction of earphones, headphones, and cassette (and later CD) players shifted the unit of music listening from the family to the individual, and the tools for playing music transitioned from furniture to portable devices.
 This shocked the entire economic structure based on production and consumption.

 The personalization of music listening began with music-listening appliances.
-Before the popularization of the Sony Walkman, music listening was a family or other collective unit of music consumption, because the audio player was a piece of furniture.
+Before the popularization of the Sony Walkman, music listening was a family or other collective unit of music consumption, as the audio player was a piece of furniture.
 The Sony Walkman, however, personalized music consumption by providing each individual with a disc and a player that could play music.
-Even within a family, just one Walkman could not be shared by all family members.
+Even within a family, just one Walkman could not be shared among all family members.
 Borrowing a Walkman without permission would result in a fight that day.

 2. Recording and Playback Media